Brexit: Transition period

 The UK has now left the EU.
 Your health and safety responsibilities have not changed in the transition period.

 Regulation (EU) 649/2012 requires that Member States designate an Authority to carry out the administrative functions of the regulation; and that has responsibility for controlling imports and exports of chemicals covered by the Regulation; and provide for appropriate sanctions in the event of infringements.

 The Biocidal Products and Chemicals (Appointment of Authorities and Enforcement) Regulations 2013 establishes the Health and Safety Executive as the Designated National Authority for Great Britain.

-The Health and Safety at Work etc Act 1974 (1974 c.37 as amended) and the Customs and Excise Management Act 1979 (1979c.2 as amended) provide enforcing authorities with a range of tools to secure compliance with the law and to ensure a proportionate response to criminal offences.
+The Health and Safety at Work etc Act 1974 and the European Community Customs Code provide enforcing authorities with a range of tools to secure compliance with the law and to ensure a proportionate response to criminal offences.